 If you add this 2 sum together you will get $231,600 + $271,470 = $503,070

 This is pretty close to the $550,000 in portfolio and emergency fund my reader told me.

-A 50% savings rate will allow his wife and himself to accumulate and spend on the big ticket items that a young couple needs such as wedding and renovation.
+A 50% savings rate will allow his wife and himself to accumulate and spend on the big-ticket items that a young couple needs such as weddings and renovation.

-There was less details about the home provided but he should have a mortgage loan that he is paying through his CPF.
-However, if he is transferring to CPF SA account, how is the funding his mortgage.
+There were fewer details about the home provided but he should have a mortgage loan that he is paying through his CPF.
+However, if he is transferring to the CPF SA account, how is the funding his mortgage.

 Having $550,000 at 33 years old is possible but not simple for many.

 This is because you need to be very cognizant about what you want early in life, and be frugal and save, expand your income accordingly.
 This is simple but not a lot of people can execute (often because they cannot visualize the end result, which is what we are seeing here today)

 I think the advantage for my reader is that when he took the overseas stint:

 - they lost the wife’s income